 What's for sale?

-This is a metal and ceramic serving tray, made in the early 1900's by the German companies WMF and Wächtersbach Keramik.
+This is a small, oval, metal and ceramic waiter or serving tray, made between 1910 and 1930 by the German companies WMF and Wächtersbach Keramik.

 It's a nice example Jugendstil (Art Nouveau style), which developed in Germany after an 1887 publication of the Munich magazine "Jugend" promoted a local version of Art Nouveau.

-This pattern is referenced by the "Dec.
-1876" on the base.
-This is one of the rarer of these WMF Wächtersbach patterns around today.
-And although it's over 100 years old, it still looks fresh and modern to us.
+This is one of the rarer of these WMF Wächtersbach patterns to be found today And although it's over 100 years old, it still looks fresh and modern to us.

 Who made it and when?

-It was made by WMF and Wächtersbach Keramik in Germany, around 1910.
+It was made by WMF and Wächtersbach Keramik in Germany, between 1910 and 1930.
 The maker's mark on the base reads:

 What condition is it in?